CaringCaribou/caringcaribou/documentation/doip.md

 * testerpresent - Force an elevated diagnostics session against an ECU to stay active
 * seed_randomness_fuzzer - ECUReset method fuzzing for seed randomness evaluation

 As always, module help can be shown by adding the `-h` flag (as shown below).
-You can also show help for a specific mode by specifying the mode followed by `-h`, e.g. `cc.py doip discovery -h` or `cc.py doip testerpresent -h`
+You can also show help for a specific mode by specifying the mode followed by `-h`, e.g. `caringcaribou doip discovery -h` or `caringcaribou doip testerpresent -h`

 ```
-$ cc.py doip -h
+$ caringcaribou doip -h

 -------------------